-During the spring, and summer growing season, feed white butterflies with a 1/2 strength all-purpose fertilizer every two weeks.
+Feed white butterflies with a 1/2-strength all-purpose fertilizer every two weeks during the spring and summer growing seasons.
 Cut back to monthly in winter.

 Any rich, well-drained potting mix will work for the Syngonium White Butterfly.
 Choosing a soil mix with good aeration will help ensure a healthier plant.

-You will need to repot white butterfly arrowhead plant once every 1 to 2 years and should replace the soil every spring.
+You must repot the white butterfly arrowhead plant once every 1 to 2 years and replace the soil every spring.

 Repotting is the perfect time to divide plants.
 The white butterfly will be happy in a small pot for several years.

 Moving to the next pot size (with a drainage hole) can sometimes encourage more vigorous growth.